 To its credit, Experian does disclose on the front page of its site that consumers who use its service will be enrolled in the Triple Advantage program.
 Here is the disclosure:

-There at least two reasons why a consumer would chose freecreditreports.com over annualcreditreports.com:
+There are at least two reasons why a consumer would choose freecreditreports.com over annualcreditreports.com:

 - Credit monitoring services: If a consumer wants the credit monitoring service along with his or her credit report, freecreditreports.com is certainly a reasonable choice.
 These services are not available through annualcreditreport.com